 Monticello is located about halfway between the Silverado Trail and Highway 29 off of Big Ranch Road only about 10 minutes from downtown Napa.
 The winery also works closely with three smaller vineyard sites in the northern part of the Napa Valley (including a vineyard they own on State Lane in Yountville) and two others they lease, one in Rutherford and one in St. Helena.

-Upon visiting this winery you can’t help but notice the similarity of their administration building (also home for their Wine Library, a commercial kitchen and other tasting spaces) to Thomas Jefferson’s Monticello in Virginia; this is because the winery was modeled after that famous building.
-The winery ‘Monticello’ is a 1/3 size replica of the actual building.
+Upon visiting this winery you can’t help but notice the similarity of their administration building (also home of their wine library, a commercial kitchen and other tasting spaces) to Thomas Jefferson’s Monticello in Virginia; this is because the winery was modeled after that famous residence.
+Their Napa Valley winery ‘Monticello’ is a 1/3 size replica of the actual building.
 Visitor’s from the east coast often query as to why this Monticello is located on the wrong coast!

-This building is also used for private parties and tastings by appointment.
-Coincidentally there was also a town called Monticello which is now buried under many feet of water beneath nearby Lake Berryessa (eastern Napa County).
-And during particularly rainy winters sometimes the basement on this building can flood (see by the stains that are left on the wooden floor).
+The Monticello Vineyards administration building is also used for private parties and tastings by appointment.
+Coincidentally there was also a town called Monticello which is now buried under many feet of water beneath Lake Berryessa (eastern Napa County) and during very low water levels houses can sometimes be eerily seen below the surface of the lake.
+And during particularly rainy winters sometimes the basement on this building can flood (seen by the stains that are left on the wooden floor).

 Monticello makes two types of wines; the Monticello Vineyards label; these are affordable, approachable young and food friendly wines.
 These wines are from grapes grown on their estate.
 The Corley label includes their reserve and limited production premium wines (usually produced between 150 to 550 cases annually of each wine) including several single vineyard Cabernet Sauvignons.
 In a very unusual offering for a Napa based winery – they also produce a Brut sparkling wine from a Pinot Noir/Chardonnay blend (non vintage).
 This wine is very much hand crafted with all the riddling done by hand.
 This is a very limited production wine each year – usually around 150 cases.